howardhsu/Meta-Open-World-Learning/README.md

 # Meta-Open-World-Learning
-this repository is still under development.
+this repository is under development.